 1. Stop Treating Strangers Like They’re You’re Best Friend

 Ladies, I’m afraid there are some things inherent in our nature that, unfortunately, puts our homes in danger.
 What’s that?
 Our “blabbing” nature.
 We love to share information to other people.
 A professional burglar revealed that this is one tell that your house is going to be abandoned – a very easy target handed to them on a silver platter.

 Ladies, while getting your hairs cut and nails done, don’t blab to attendants about your vacation.
 Restrain from revealing key details such as the date, how long, where you live.
 Even while attending your kid’s soccer games, or coffee shops.
 You never know when there might be an evil ear eavesdropping on your conversation.

 2. Make It Look Like You’re At Home Even When You’re Not

 Even if you don’t blab about a vacation to a stranger, there are still some ways to know whether a house has been temporarily abandoned such as:

 - Uncollected mail, newspapers, flyers on your door

 - A “too quiet” house

 These tells that your house is empty.
-If you have invested on “timed-lights” that would be great because you can schedule them to automatically turn on during the night.
+If you have invested in a smart home with remote features and “timed-lights” that would be great because you can schedule them to automatically turn on during the night.
 Also, ask the post office to hold all your mail for the duration of your vacation.
 If I’m not mistaken, you can hold mail from 3-30 days.
 Have someone sweep your house occasionally, maybe you can ask a relative or a good neighbor.

 3. Release The Beast!